matthewpeixoto/dog-rescue-pattern-library/README.md

 fontUrl: "https://fonts.googleapis.com/css?family=Roboto:300,400,500,700"
 fonts:
   primary: |
     Roboto has a dual nature.
-It has a mechanical skeleton and the forms are largely geometric.
-At the same time, the font features friendly and open curves.
-While some grotesks distort their letterforms to force a rigid rhythm, Roboto doesn’t compromise, allowing letters to be settled into their natural width.
-This makes for a more natural reading rhythm more commonly found in humanist and serif types.
+It has a mechanical skeleton and the forms are largely geometric, yet features friendly and open curves.
+Roboto is well constructed, legible at small sizes, and delivers information in a clear and unobtrusive manner.
 colours:
   primary: |
     The primary colours symbolize loyality and trust.
 Use these colours for navigation bars, headers, and other elements where branding makes sense.